-Line C. Commercial Rentals (5.5% Plus County Surtax Rate)
+Line C. Commercial Rentals (5.8% Plus County Surtax Rate)

-Commercial rentals include the renting, leasing, letting, or granting a license to use or occupy real property.
-Sales tax at the rate of 5.5%, plus discretionary sales surtax, is due on the total consideration charged for commercial property.
+Commercial rentals include the renting, leasing, letting, or granting a license to use or occupy real property, including docking or storage space for boats and tie-down or storage space for aircraft.
+Sales tax at the rate of 5.8%, plus discretionary sales surtax, is due on the total consideration charged for commercial property.
 The consideration charged may include charges for property taxes (whether paid to the landlord or directly to the county tax collector's office), or common area maintenance.
 Rentals, leases, and licenses to use or occupy real property by related persons are also considered commercial rentals (e.g., a corporate owner leases property to his or her corporation).
 The \$5,000 limitation for discretionary sales surtax does not apply to commercial rentals.